usjpin/vnpy/README.md

 To run the program, simply use `py vn.py [filename]`.

 ## Sample Test Code
 The sample test code discussed in the documentation are hosting in the `/sample_code` folder.
 Please use these examples from the root directory as: `py vn.py sample_code/<file_name>`.
-The assets for these files are store in the `/assets` folder.
+The assets for these programs are store in the `/assets` folder.